 - We advise you to reconsider your need to travel to the regions of Dix-Huit Montagnes, Haut-Sassandra, Moyen-Cavally and Bas-Sassandra.
-The security situation in these regions remains unstable because of inter-communal tensions and the presence of armed militias in the proximity of the Liberian border.
+The security situation in these regions is unstable because of inter-communal tensions and the presence of armed militias in the proximity of the Liberian border.

-- There is a high risk of violent crime throughout Côte d’Ivoire, including in the major city of Abidjan.
+- There is a risk of violent crime throughout Côte d’Ivoire, including in the major city of Abidjan.

 - Be a smart traveller.
 Before heading overseas: